YesItsVikram/assignment/design-choices.md

 ---------

+* The curls.md file contains cURL requset for all the APIs.
+Since frontend is not complete, you can use these APIs.

 * Both the inventory item and container have unique id which can be treated as barcode

 * Please check out the models (Typescript interfaces) present in ./custom_modules/models/app to better understand the data design